|

 After

-two successive major countries, we got as far as Ashford on the Eurostar from Paris before the UK's transport system let
+two successive major countries, we got as far as Ashford on the Eurostar from Paris before the UK's transport system let us

-to explore something of the south coast, with side-trips to Hever Castle in Kent and Arundel in Sussex.
+something of the south coast, with side-trips to Hever Castle in Kent and Arundel in Sussex.
 Just wonderful.

-Taking 3 days to explore London was enough - the open-top bus tour was, by now, de rigeuer and we rode pretty much
+Taking 3 days to explore London was enough - the open-top bus tour was, by now, de rigeuer and we rode pretty much all day.

-were the highlights.
 But just taking the city at tourist pace and wandering where the mood took us was a truly novel experience.

-goes to show, you can live somewhere for years, and still not 'see' it.
+you can live somewhere for years, and still not 'see' it.

 At Sea, The Caribbean, June 24-July 1!